 Your top job candidate meets all of the qualifications you’ve listed in the job posting, and then some.
-But will she be a good fit in your corporate culture?
+But are you also hiring for fit to match your corporate culture?

-Turnover is nothing any employer can afford.
+Turnover is expensive and something firms want to avoid.
 The wrong person in the wrong job can also contribute to a decline in staff morale, collaboration and productivity.
-Whether the new hire is a toxic employee or simply a poor fit for the position and the team, the cost of a bad hire can be surprisingly high.
+Whether the new hire is a toxic employee or simply a poor match for the position and team, the cost of not hiring for fit can be surprisingly high.

 No part of the hiring process should be left to chance.
 You can take steps to ensure your preferred candidate and your organization’s corporate culture are an ideal match.
-Here are our recommendations:
+Here are our recommendations for hiring for fit:

 Begin by describing your corporate culture in the job description.
 Why?
 Self-selection is an effective means for thinning the applicant pool.
-The more complete your job description, the more likely you’ll spend precious time and resources assessing not only the more highly qualified candidates, but those who believe they would be happy — and successful — in your workplace environment.
+The more complete your job description, the more likely you’ll spend valuable time assessing not only the more highly qualified candidates, but also those who believe they would be happy — and successful — in your workplace environment.

-Happy workers are more engaged, more loyal and more invested in the work they do.
+Happy workers are more engaged, loyal and invested in the work they do.
 They perform at a higher level — and that's good for your bottom line.

-- If you think sharing your organization’s mission and values is little more than pro forma, think again.
+Gen Z details.
+If you think sharing your organization’s mission and values is little more than pro forma, think again.
 For the newest population segment to join the workforce, Generation Z, this kind of detail can be critical information.
-“Making a difference or having a positive impact on society,” said a majority of Gen Zers surveyed for a Robert Half white paper, was one of their top priorities when looking for a job, according to a Robert Half survey.
-If your organization has a formal CSR policy, consider giving a brief summary and link to it; otherwise, a short declaration about ethical standards and corporate citizenship will still reassure, maybe even excite, many job applicants.
+“Making a difference or having a positive impact on society,” was one of Gen Z's top priorities when looking for a job, according to a Robert Half survey.
+If your organization has a formal corporate social responsibility (CSR) policy, consider giving a brief summary and link to it; otherwise, a short declaration about ethical standards and corporate citizenship will still reassure, maybe even excite, many job applicants.

-- Perks and benefits also say a great deal about an organization’s corporate culture.
-Sure, most job seekers want to know about eligible time off and healthcare coverage as much as they do the position’s salary range.
+Perks and benefits.
+Perks and benefits also say a great deal about an organization’s corporate culture.
+Sure, most job seekers want to know about eligible time off and healthcare coverage as much as they want to know the position’s salary range.
 But think beyond the base package you’re offering.
 It’s fine to mention the ping-pong table in the conference room and the organization’s casual dress code.
 But what you say about work-life balance and professional development tells job seekers more about how the organization values its employees.
-Assure job seekers that corporate culture is not synonymous with meat grinder, and that your organization appreciates — and rewards — employee dedication and hard work.
+Assure job seekers that corporate culture is not synonymous with a meat grinder, and that your organization appreciates — and rewards — employee dedication and hard work.

 You’ve evaluated cover letters and resumes, and put aside any with obvious red flags.
-You’ve checked out the LinkedIn profiles of the most highly qualified candidates, and you’ve identified who you’d like to call in for interviews.
-Now, consider the interview questions you’ll ask to determine whether the applicant’s knowledge and skill level are as impressive as his paperwork suggests, and how successful he would be in your corporate culture.
+You’ve checked out the LinkedIn profiles of the most highly qualified candidates, and you’ve identified who you’d like to interview.
+Now, consider the interview questions you’ll ask to determine whether the applicant’s knowledge and skill level are as impressive as his work experience suggests, and how successful he would be in your corporate culture.
 Here are the different types of questions you may want to ask when hiring for fit:

 Always research salaries in your market for the position you’re staffing.
 You want to meet, if not beat, what competitors are offering.